javicacheiro/pyspark_course/supplementary/elasticsearch/unit_4_agents_and_ingestion_tools.md

     ```
     sudo ./logstash_input_stdin.sh
     ```
-- Review the script, as you can see documents will be added to an index named: `logstash-stdin-%{+YYYY.MM.dd}`
-- Run the script and write some lines of text and then see how they appear in elasticsearch.
+- Wite some lines of text so you can see how they appear in elasticsearch.
 - Look at the inserted documents:
     ```
-    curl --insecure --user admin:admin -X GET "https://opensearch-curso825:9200/opensearch-logstash-test-$(date +%Y.%m.%d)/_search?pretty=true"
+    curl --insecure --user admin:admin -X GET "https://opensearch-curso825:9200/opensearch-logstash-stdin-$(date +%Y.%m.%d)/_search?pretty=true"
     ```

 You will see: